kyletan1995/defenseAnalysis/README.md

 ### Country Defensive Stats
 This file reports of the EDA of the dataset I will using to do this project.
 It's a combined and rennamed dataframe that holds all defensive actions for and against each of the participating sample nations.

+### Country Defensive Stats Relative
+This file shows the relative measures of each stats.
+This is done by dividing the stats for by the stats against for each country.
+The measures show a relative percentage of how much better the repsective country has done compared to their oppositions. e.g. 1.5 means this country did 50% better than their oppositions.

+### Country Defensive Stats with Average
+The average of the the countries are added in here for easy comparison.
+Average was exluded on other ones as it skewed the overall analysis of individual country stats.

+### Data Project Attempt 4.ipynb
+This file shows all the rough work done in Jupyter Notebook using Python.
+Most of the graphics visualizations and initial data analysis is done here.

+### R Workspace.R
+This file shows all rough work done in R. Most of the more in-depth statistical analysis such the regression analysis is done here.